homenowramblingsrss

 Rhino Radio

-This has recently evolved into a bit of knowledge sharing as everyone in This Old Clown House is learning to use some basic command line tools to make playlists because it's easier and more fun than poking at frustrating GUIs.
+We’ve been doing a bit of knowledge sharing, as everyone in This Old Clown House is learning to use some basic command line tools to make playlists because it’s easier and more fun than poking at frustrating GUIs.

 Weird Noises